Colombia 2019

 Viejo Rincon

-Stumbled on this cozy little cafe where people were playing carom billiards.
-Stopped to watch for a bit.
-If I lived here this is definitely where I'd just hang out. https://en.wikipedia.org/wiki/Carom_billiards
+On the way back to town, we stumbled on this cozy little cafe where people were playing carom billiards.
+It's a pocketless form of cue sport that I'd never seen before.
+Truthfully, it looks damn near impossible.
+So we stopped to watch for a bit.
+If I lived in Filandia this is definitely where I'd just hang out.

 Calle del Tiempo Detenido

-The Street Where Time Stopped we walked here to the town's other popular scenic lookout and also found an ATL United sticker along the way! https://www.destinocafe.com/?p=2083
+Known as The Street Where Time Stopped - here we walked to the town's other popular scenic lookout.
+And, along the way, also found an ATL United sticker!
+We are everywhere!

 Mirador del Tiempo Detenido

-Time Stopped Viewpoint is at the end of the street.
-Great for a beer and look.
+The Time Stopped Viewpoint is at the end of the street.
+It's great for a beer and look-see.

 Helena Adentro

-Unquestionably the best meal of the entire trip Spacious and funky.
-We also tried some amazing rum that we ended up buying before going home to Atlanta. https://helenaadentro.com/
+Unquestionably, this was the best meal of the entire trip.
+Spacious and funky, this place lived up to the hype.
+Travelers love to talk about this place for a reason.
+We also tried some amazing rum that we ended up buying before going home to Atlanta.

 Las Acacias Coffee Farm

-Took us about an hour to walk there from our hotel, but we were accompanied by a friendly dog for most of the way.
-So, all in all, it was pleasant.
-This is just one of the many nearby coffee farms.
-I forget how or why we chose it, but it was a nice enough experience. https://acaciascoffeefarm.com/en/
+For the next day we scheduled a tour of a nearby coffee plantation.
+And the weather was pleasant, so we decided to walk there from our hotel.
+It took us about an hour, but we were accompanied by a friendly dog for most of the journey.
+So, that was a bonus.
+Las Acacias is just one of the region's many coffee farms.
+I forget how or why we chose it, but it was a nice enough experience.

 Willy back into Salento

-Didn't feel like doing another hour of walking.
-And I also love the Willys!
-We had a couple more hours to kill in town so we spent some time taking in the colorful sights and local dogs.
-There is another mirador we could've seen in this town, but I was pretty mirador'd out by this point.
+We decided we weren't up for another hour of walking, so we hailed a Willy to take us back to town where we had a couple more hours to kill before heading back to the airport.
+So we spent some time strolling, taking in the colorful sights and local dogs.
+There's actually another mirador we could've seen in this Salento, but I was pretty mirador'd out by this point.
 I'm sure it was nice, though.

 Camino Real